Guidelines: problems aplenty

 Big Pharma has played a major part in creating and steering both diagnostic practice and guidelines, which are the coup de grace in this sorry saga of the mutilation and abuse of science.

-There has been, quite rightly, a fuss, and much writing, about the various issues relating to the deceit, fraud, bias etc. detailed and discussed in this commentary.
-On a web site called ‘International Network for the History of Neuropsychopharmacology’, some of the most famous names in the field from the last 60 years have aired opinions agreeing with what I say in this commentary.
+There has been, quite rightly, a fuss, and much writing, about the various issues relating to the deceit, fraud, bias etc., detailed and discussed in this commentary.
+On a web site called ‘International Network for the History of Neuropsychopharmacology’, some of the most famous names in the field from the last 60 years have aired opinions supporting with what I say in this commentary.
+Indeed, they paid me the compliment of asking me if they could re-publish the sister commentary to this one, which they did: its title is ‘Medical science publishing a slow motion train wreck’.

 However, right from the start, I want to emphasise how little difference this has made to the continuation and dominance of those very same improper and dishonest practices.